-a) PERSON; the term PERSON shall include any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the Commonwealth or political subdivision thereof to the extent subject to town by-laws, administrative agencies, public or quasipublic, corporations or bodies, the Town of Dunstable, and any other legal entity, its legal representatives, agents or assigns.

-b) APPLICANT; the term APPLICANT as used in this Bylaw shall mean a person given Notice of Intention to build, remove, fill dredge or alter.

-c) ALTER; the term ALTER shall include, without limitation, the following actions when undertaken in areas subject to this Bylaw:

-1) Removal, excavation or dredging of soil, sand, gravel or aggregate material of any kind, muck, peat or other organic soil of any description or kind;

-2) Changing of pre-existing drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns and flood storage retention characteristics;

-3) Drainage or other disturbance of the water level or water table;

-4) Dumping, discharging, filling with any material or other activity which may degrade surface or ground water quality in or out of the Town of Dunstable;

-5) Driving of piles, erection of buildings or structures of any kind;

-6) Placing of obstructions whether or not they interfere with the flow of water;

-7) Destruction of plant life, including the cutting of trees;

-8) Changing of water temperature, biochemical oxygen demand or other physical or chemical characteristics of the surface or ground water;
+- a) PERSON; the term PERSON shall include any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the Commonwealth or political subdivision thereof to the extent subject to town by-laws, administrative agencies, public or quasipublic, corporations or bodies, the Town of Dunstable, and any other legal entity, its legal representatives, agents or assigns. - b) APPLICANT; the term APPLICANT as used in this Bylaw shall mean a person given Notice of Intention to build, remove, fill dredge or alter. - c) ALTER; the term ALTER shall include, without limitation, the following actions when undertaken in areas subject to this Bylaw: - Removal, excavation or dredging of soil, sand, gravel or aggregate material of any kind, muck, peat or other organic soil of any description or kind; - Changing of pre-existing drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns and flood storage retention characteristics; - 3) Drainage or other disturbance of the water level or water table; - 4) Dumping, discharging, filling with any material or other activity which may degrade surface or ground water quality in or out of the Town of Dunstable; - 5) Driving of piles, erection of buildings or structures of any kind; - Placing of obstructions whether or not they interfere with the flow of water; - 7) Destruction of plant life, including the cutting of trees; - 8) Changing of water temperature, biochemical oxygen demand or other physical or chemical characteristics of the surface or ground water;

-d) BANKS; the term BANKS shall mean that part of land adjoining any body of water or watercourse which confines the water.

-e) FRESHWATER WETLANDS - shall mean any area, including Swamps, Marshes, Wet Meadows and Bogs, where water is at or near the surface for a prolonged period of time, as demonstrated by the presence of hydric soils or other indicators of hydrology, and/or the area supports or could support a plant community (cover) comprised of 50% or greater of wetland plant species.
+- d) BANKS; the term BANKS shall mean that part of land adjoining any body of water or watercourse which confines the water. - MARSH, FRESHWATER WETLAND, SWAMP, WET MEADOW, BOG; the terms MARSH, FRESHWATER WETLAND, SWAMP, WET MEADOW, BOG, as used in this Bylaw shall be defined as defined by the characterization of the presence of water on, at or below the surface of the ground during specified periods of the year, and further by the classification of the significant part of the vegetational community as specified in M.G.L. cChapter 131,8 Section 40. - freshwater wetlands shall mean any area, including Swamps, Marshes, Wet Meadows and Bogs, where water is at or near the surface for a prolonged period of time, as demonstrated by the presence of hydric soils or other indicators of hydrology, and/or the area supports or could support a plant community (cover) comprised of 50% or greater of wetland plant species.
 Freshwater wetlands that do not border a stream or river must be greater than 500 s.f. in size.
-Freshwater wetlands includes both Bordering & Isolated Vegetated Wetlands.
-[Amended May 13, 2019 Article 29]

-f) VERNAL POOL AND HABITAT- shall mean a confined basin depression that holds water for a minimum of 86 continuous weeks during the spring and/or summer and provides breeding habitat for obligate and facultative vernal pool species.
+Freshwater wetlands includes both Bordering & Isolated Vegetated Wetlands. - g) VERNALL POOL AND HABITAT- shall mean a confined basin depression that holds water for a minimum of 86 continuous weeks during the spring and/or summer and provides breeding habitat for obligate and facultative vernal pool species.
 It may be without standing water during later summer.
-Vernal pool habitat is the area within 100'of the boundaries of such depression.
-[Amended May 13, 2019 Article 29]
+Vernal pool habitat is the area within 100 of the mean annual boundaryies of such depression.